netrisai/docs/sandbox/Sandbox9/sandbox-info.rst

 Kubernetes cluster
 ==================
-This sandbox provides an up and running Kubernetes cluster.
-You can deploy any application that needs to expose a TCP port, or you can deploy your favorite ingress controller that needs to expose it's TCP port.
-Netris will process type:load-balancer automatically using it's L4 Load Balancer service.
+This sandbox provides an up and running 3 node Kubernetes cluster.
+You can integrate it with the Netris controller by installing **netris-operator**.
+Step-by-step instructions are included in the :ref:`"Run an On-Prem Kubernetes Cluster with Netris Automatic NetOps"<k8s>` document.

-To access built-in Kubernetes cluster navigate to Services-->Kubenet in Netris GUI.
-You'll find a pre-configured example Kubenet service.
-Kubenet is a network service purpose built for serving to Kubernetes nodes.
-Edit the service and copy "Kubeconfig" content from the example service into your ".kube/config" on your local machine.
-Now you should be able to kubectl the sandbox cluster.

 Upstream ISP